The work featured in this project was produced during my time at Tribe.

 To introduce the new brand, I produced a two-part direct mail piece, which concluded with an invitation to a launch and fundraising event for alumni and business owners within the community.
 The purpose of the event was to encourage donations and gain regular sponsorship to increase the number of school places funded by the bursary scheme.
 With this in mind, the direct mail teaser postcard and invitation had to feel substantial – something that would intrigue recipients unfamiliar with the school, and encourage current benefactors to continue contributing.

 The first piece of direct mail was a teaser postcard that revealed the FutureMakers brand along with its core principle.
 This took the form of an A6 duplex postcard using GF Smith Colorplan with a two-colour foil block.
-The card was inserted in to a custom-made dual-coloured envelope to match.
-The dark grey outer produced an air of sophistication while the heavy duplexed paper stock conveyed a sense of quality – an aesthetic that symbolically matched the high standard of education the school, offers.
+The card was inserted into a custom-made dual-coloured envelope to match.
+The dark grey outer produced an air of sophistication while the heavy duplexed paper stock conveyed a sense of quality – an aesthetic that symbolically matched the high standard of education the school offers.
 The brightly coloured inner combined with the matching foil complimented the aspirational statement featured on the postcard and helped to establish a positive and engaging tone.
-The foil block DL invitation again used GF Smith Colorplan and arrived in another custom-made envelope to match.
+The foil block DL invitation again used GF Smith Colorplan and arrived in a matching custom-made envelope.

-A brochure was also created that outlined the bursary scheme’s origins and to highlight the empowering and transformative effects of a high calibre education.
+A brochure and microsite were also created that outlined the origins of the bursary scheme, and to highlight the empowering and transformative effects of a high calibre education.